In the pescatarian diet, a person's main source of animal protein comes from fish and other seafood, such as shrimp.

 Eating fish, especially fatty fish, provides increased long-chain omega-3 fatty acid intake.
 An omega-3 fatty acid is an unsaturated fat that can be beneficial to people, and some omega-3s are integral for healthy living.

 Apart from fish, the pescatarian diet consists mainly of plant foods.
-According to one 2017 analysis, people who have a diet high in vegetables and other plant foods have a reduced risk of coronary heart disease.
+According to one

 The study authors say that the heart health benefits of a plant-based diet include improved blood lipids and lower blood pressure.